 The Howard Hughes Medical Institute (HHMI) is an independent science philanthropy that invests in biomedical scientists and science educators to advance both human health and our fundamental understanding of biology.
 The Institute makes long-term investments in people, not just projects, because we believe in the power of individuals to make breakthroughs over time.
 Learn more at www.hhmi.org.

-What is HHMI’s Department of Science Education?
+What is HHMI’s Science and Educational Media Group?

 Our Classroom Resources

 Do BioInteractive resources cover topics in areas outside biology?

 BioInteractive resources primarily focus on core concepts and processes in biology for high school and undergraduate students.
 We also provide interdisciplinary resources with connections to biology in earth and environmental science, chemistry, and math and statistics.

 Which resources do you recommend for elementary and middle school teachers?